 - You'll be taken to the 'Import' tab.
 From here, click Download template to download a CSV template for career paths.

 - The CSV contains five columns: Path, Job title, Competency, Skill, and Key behavior.
 Fill out the CSV, then save it as a UTF-8 file.
 Some tips to keep in mind as you create your CSV:

 - For best results, we recommend limiting one path/department per CSV import.

 - We recommend adding roles in the order you want them to appear in your path.

 - Limit one Key behavior per skill.
 If one skill is duplicated with different key behaviors for one ladder, the upload will take the first key behavior.

 - If you've previously added competencies, items listed here will be connected to those previously added.

-- If you haven't previously added competencies and want to use them in Career Paths, you need to add them using Competencies CSV upload or add manually before uploading Career Paths file.
+- If you haven't previously added competencies and want to use them in Career Paths, you need to add them before uploading the Career Paths file.

-- Your CSV contains five columns: Path, Job title, Competency, Skill, and Key behavior.
-Fill out the CSV, then save it as a UTF-8 file.
-When you're ready to upload your file, click Continue to upload.
+- When you're ready to upload your file, click Continue to upload.